 - Modules: PHP-GD, PHP-Imagick or CWebP

-But most interesting thing is that you don’t have to do that either, as I have mentioned earlier we are going to use the WebP Express WordPress plugin, it will handle everything, from converting to serving, just make sure your webserver fulfil the requirements.
+But most interesting thing is that you don’t have to do that either, as I have mentioned earlier we are going to use the WebP Express WordPress plugin, it will handle everything, from converting to serving, just make sure your web server fulfills the requirements.

 Configure WebP Express Plugin For WebP Images On WordPress

-Install WebP Express plugin from WordPress repository and install it to your website.
+Install the WebP Express plugin from the WordPress repository and install it on your website.
 After installing the plugin click on the setting and select WebP Express to configure the plugin.

 Add HTACCESS Rules

 Adding htaccess rules are required, these rules will help to redirect your current PNGs or JPEGs to WebP format.
 Even some older browser doesn’t support WebP images so they will remain the same PNGs or JPEGs.
 For that, you must click on the “Save settings” button on the WebP Express Settings, and then you can configure remain options.

 Here you will get the option to choose, which directory and what kind of image format you want to convert to WebP images.
 In scope, you can select the WordPress upload and theme directory or just upload the directory or all images in your entire WordPress website.